The Best Drybrushes for Miniatures & Models – 2021

 Quite easily the number 1 brushes on this list are the Artis Opus Series D.

-I’ve had my eye on these since the Kickstarter and managed to score some from the Element Games Website.
-I’m having a really good time with them.
+I had my eye on these since the Kickstarter and initially managed to score some from the Element Games Website.
+And I Love them

-Working with signature artists to test out various brush combinations (including the Rosemary & Co Smooshing brushes above) these have been developed to have excellent hair length and density to provide amazing results.
+Working with signature artists to test out various brush combinations (including the Rosemary & Co Smooshing brushes above) these have been developed to have the perfect hair length and density to provide the most amazing results.
 The natural hair on these will give you a softer finish than what you will get from makeup brushes.
+The thick density of bristles also prevents the clumping you’ll get from other brands.

 Whilst many people say they are “Expensive”.
-When you look at the individual brush prices.
+As you can see from the Rosemary and Co Brushes above, it’s a relativey standard price.
+Then when you look at the individual brush prices.
 They don’t cost that much more than the Smooshing Brush and will last several times longer than any synthetic make-up brush.
 So long as you take good care of them.

 Unlike the Badger Hair Smooshing brushes from Rosemary & Co, these are made from a different type of animal hair.
-Artis Opus are keeping quiet in regard to the type of hair they are.
+Artis Opus have been keeping quiet in regard to the type of hair they are.
 Probably because of how much time they spent developing them!
+Perhaps, just consider though, these brushes are the Greatest of all time.

 Click this link & buy your hobby stuff from Element Games for the UK & Europe to support FauxHammer.com – Use Code “FAUX2768” at the checkout for double reward points.